Harnis-Mari/Human-Resources-Analyzed-Data/README.md

 - The average employee's age is 43.91 which shows a mature workforce.

--Generation X dominated the workforce, followed by Generation Y, with minimal representation of Baby Boomers and Generation Z.
+- Generation X dominated the workforce, followed by Generation Y, with minimal representation of Baby Boomers and Generation Z.

 - There is a gender imbalance in the workforce with 63.4% males and 36.5% females.